tanvirnwu/TriFuse/README.md

 ### How to train?

-You need to modify datasets/dataset.py and configs/*.yml slightly for your environment, and then
+You need to modify datasets/dataset.py and configs/*.yml slightly for your environment, and then:

 ```
 python train.py